heisade/heisade.cybersecurityjourney.github.io/dailyjourneydocumentation.md

  27/Jan/25
    Missed yesterday because of how busy i was.
 Did a lot of work and also taught a friend python, the ones i knew.
 By the time i was done it was after 12 so that was why i missed yesterday.

+28/Jan/25
+  Today i watched some python questions and tried to strengthen my weakness.
+I had some problems but i've been able to fix that.
+Now i want to rest but i'm downloading something for my PC.
+So idk....i want to try building a new portfolio website for myself